LabeliaLabs/distributed-learning-contributivity/README.md

 ### Run an experiment

-There is two ways to run an experiment.
-You can first use the mplc library in a notebook, or regular python script, as it is demonstrated in the [tutorials](./notebooks/tutorials)
+There are two ways to run an experiment.
+You can first use the mplc library in a notebook, or regular python script, as it is demonstrated in the [tutorials](./notebooks/tutorials).

 For instance :